blowb/blowb-doc/install-essential-docker/mariadb.rst

   - **line 8-13:** run MariaDB as user "mysql" and use UTF-8 encoding.

-Optionally you can also adjust other parameters in the config file at this point:
+Optionally we can also adjust other parameters in the config file at this point:
 ::

    sudo $EDITOR $DOCKER_SHARE/mariadb/my.cnf

-Start the MariaDB container with the following command, after replacing ``'PASSWORD'`` with your own password:
+Start the MariaDB container using the following command, after replacing ``'PASSWORD'`` with the MariaDB root user password that you want to use:
 ::

    docker run --restart always -d --volumes-from dbdata \